brisberg/typescript-toolchain/README.md

 Standard project configuration template for @brisberg TypeScript packages.

-This is an opinionated toolchain configuration for TypeScript packages published to Github Packages.
+This is an opinionated toolchain configuration for TypeScript packages published to NPM Registry.

 ## Usage